mofa-org/mofa-stage/README.md

-# MoFA_Stage
+# MoFA Stage Desktop

 English | [中文](README_cn.md)

-MoFA_Stage is a web-based development tool for managing and editing Nodes and Dataflows in the MoFA framework.
+MoFA Stage Desktop is an Electron-based desktop application for managing and editing Nodes and Dataflows in the MoFA framework, providing a unified development platform with embedded services.

 ## Features